 At this point, you have three options: Training longer can work, but not everyone has the time in their schedule to devote even more time to training.
 Plus, it leads to overuse injuries.

 You can increase intensity, but I don’t want to assume that you aren’t already training with intensity.
-Again, too much intensity can lead to overuse injuries.
+Again, too much intensity can lead to overuse injuries, and the athletes who get it right can balance training above their functional threshold power (FTP) with other workouts that allow them to settle into their new and improving conditioning.

 One of the best solutions is to add precision to your training.
 Anyone can do it, and the beauty is that it doesn’t take extra workout time, nor does it require you to drastically alter your training goals.